afintel/SI507-HW6/README.md

 $(document).ready(function(){
     $("form").submit(function(event){
 ```

+This first line of code is setting up the document/page to be manipulated by the user.
+It makes sure that everything is set up.
+From what I have read in the following link, it appears to be good practice to make sure everything is loaded and set before getting into the rest of the code.
+(I used some clarification on .ready from https://www.w3schools.com/jquery/jquery_syntax.asp) The second line takes the form and pushes (submits) it to the next function which in this case is an event which is the conditional that displays the text for good submissions or errors.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**